So, I found this cartoon and think it’s pretty funny.

 So, according to Jorge Cham’s cartoon, either data are facts or data is information.

-So data does not mean “this pot”, data is the information we gather about this pot.
+So data does not mean “this pot”, data is the information we gather about this pot (admittedly, there are loads of other definitions ).
 Thus a data set is a collection of information.
 Data sets may be small, e. g. a simple small table concerning the length of three Iron Age swords.
 Data sets may be huge and organized in databases, with several tables interlinking and a few ten thousand entries.
 That is actually what a database is: An organized collection of data, in which every information is stored only once.
 Then, especially in relational databases, the information which object in the database relates to which and how is described as efficiently as possible.
 For an introduction to data bases see the book of Rolland, in English or German .

 I haven’t yet read enough about Big Data in archaeology to know how well these approaches work to answer our research questions.
 But I like the idea of using every scrap of information accessible to us, don’t you?